mjhewitt1/low_power_SLT/README.md

 # Low Power SLT  -- UNDER CONSTRUCTION

 ## Low Power Computing for Speech and Language Technologies

-Collection of resources designed for those interested in this field of research. e.g. low-power, energy-efficient, on-device approaches to speech and language processing, inc on-device training and on-device inference.
+Collection of resources designed for those interested in low power computing for speech and language technologies, e.g. low-power, energy-efficient, on-device approaches to speech and language processing.

 Keywords: low-power, energy-efficient, speech processing, natural language processing

-Related: edge computing, embedded systems, sustainability, open source, low cost, green computing, IoT, power efficiency, sustainable computing systems, language processing, speech synthesis, natural language understanding, dialogue systems, tiny ml, private-by-design
+Related: on-device training, on-device inference, edge computing, federated learning, embedded systems, IoT, sustainability, open source, low cost, green computing, power efficiency, sustainable computing systems, tiny ml, private-by-design, language processing, speech synthesis, keyword spotting, natural language understanding, dialogue systems, language modelling, text processing

 ## Motivation

-The focus is on research that aims to enhance the performance and capabilities of speech and language technologies that run on resource-constrained devices.
+Research that aims to enhance the performance and capabilities of speech and language technologies that run on resource-constrained devices is attracting increasing attention.

-The benefits include:
+The benefits of such methods are becoming increasingly important and include:
-- Privacy
+- privacy
-- Energy efficiency
+- energy efficiency
-- Real-time processing
+- real-time processing
-- Reduced latency
+- reduced latency
-- Offline functionality
+- offline functionality
-- Edge intelligence
+- edge intelligence
-- Scalability and flexibility
+- scalability and flexibility

 ## In the news
 These articles highlight the significance of low power and on-device computing in enabling efficient and privacy-preserving speech and language processing on mobile devices, edge devices, and IoT devices.
 They discuss the challenges, opportunities, and advancements in this field, motivating further research and development in energy-efficient algorithms, hardware optimizations, and edge AI technologies.

 - "Why Edge Computing Is Crucial for the Future of AI and Speech Recognition" - Forbes